Jonas Davidsson

-Jonas Davidsson (born 7 August 1984 in Motala, Sweden) is a former motorcycle speedway rider from Sweden and he was a member of Swedish national team.
+Jan Jonas Daniel Davidsson (born 7 August 1984 in Motala, Sweden) is a Swedish former motorcycle speedway rider.
+He earned 14 caps for the Sweden national speedway team.

 Career

 Davidsson came to prominence after reaching three World Under 21 finals in 2003, 2004 and 2005.
 He also won the Swedish Junior Speedway Championship in 2005.

 He signed for his first British team Reading Racers for the 2003 Premier League speedway season and his first Polish team Zielona Góra in 2006.
+In 2006 he rode for Poole Pirates before re-joining Reading.

-In 2008, Davidsson experienced arguably his fineest career achievement when he won a bronze medal representing Sweden at the 2008 Speedway World Cup.
+In 2008, Davidsson experienced arguably his finest career achievement when he won a bronze medal representing Sweden at the 2008 Speedway World Cup.
 It was also in 2008 that he joined the Lakeside Hammers in the Elite League.
 He would go on spend five seasons with the club and win the Elite League Knockout Cup in 2009.

 He continued to ride in Poland after his British career came to an end and last raced in 2019 for Krosno.